-The bill aims to enhance local land use planning in Idaho by facilitating the siting of telecommunications facilities and broadband infrastructure.
-It introduces a new section, 67-6540, which mandates that cities and counties must approve or deny siting applications within a specified reasonable timeframe.
-If they fail to do so, the application will be automatically approved.
-The bill also outlines the process for handling incomplete applications and establishes specific timelines for different types of broadband and telecommunications facility permits.
-Additionally, it clarifies that the new provisions do not limit local authority over the placement and construction of wireless facilities.
+This bill aims to enhance local land use planning in Idaho by facilitating the siting of telecommunications facilities and broadband infrastructure.
+It introduces a new section, 67-6540, to Chapter 65, Title 67 of the Idaho Code, which mandates that cities, counties, or highway districts must approve or deny siting applications for telecommunications or broadband infrastructure within a specified reasonable timeframe.
+If an application is not addressed within this timeframe, it may be automatically approved under certain conditions.
+The bill also outlines the process for handling incomplete applications and establishes specific timelines for different types of broadband and telecommunications permits.

-Furthermore, the bill repeals the existing Section 61-538 and replaces it with a new section that regulates pole attachments.
-This new regulation defines key terms related to broadband and telecommunications services and establishes a framework for resolving disputes between public utilities and service providers regarding pole attachment rates and conditions.
-The commission is tasked with setting rules for the permitting process for pole attachments, ensuring that public utilities can recover their costs while considering the interests of all parties involved.
+Additionally, the bill repeals the existing Section 61-538 and replaces it with a new section that regulates pole attachments, defining terms related to broadband and cable services.
+It establishes a framework for resolving disputes between public utilities and telecommunications providers regarding pole attachment rates and conditions, ensuring that public utilities can recover their costs while considering the interests of all parties involved.
 The bill declares an emergency, making it effective from July 1, 2025.

 Statutes affected: Bill Text: 61-538